Cooperation with USDA Evaluations and Research

 Please note that the research and all participants (e.g., agencies, employees, households) will remain confidential.
 Studies will mention only how many sponsors were contacted within California and the results.

-If you have any questions regarding this MB, please contact the appropriate Nutrition Services Division staff member for your agency.
-Specifically:
+If you have questions regarding this subject, please contact the appropriate Nutrition Services Division specialist.

 School Nutrition Programs

-You may find a list of contact information for your SNP specialist in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS).
-You may also contact the SNP Unit Office Technician by phone at 916-322-1450 or 916-322-3005.
+The SNP specialist list is available in the Child Nutrition Information and Payment System (CNIPS) Download Forms section, Form ID Caseload.
+You can also contact an SNP Office Technician (OT) by phone at 916-322-3005 or 916-322-1450.

 Child and Adult Care Food Program